Mkaracor1907/Scriptie-Vasoblate-Meryem-197/README_EN.md

   physics: light fluence spans many orders of magnitude, so use a *logarithmic* colour scale and a volume plot instead of slices.

-## Possible next steps
-- Tighter, splenic-only ROI for a smaller, faster mesh.
-- Add the diffuser/balloon as explicit domains (5-domain mesh) or as a source term in the light-distribution PDE (avoids meshing the thin diffuser).